For the love of tees

-My husband and I had freshly moved to the sleepy beachside town of San Clemente from the gritty San Fernando Valley and I was working as a registered nurse at a hospital nearly 100 miles away.
+I had freshly moved to the sleepy beachside town of San Clemente from the gritty San Fernando Valley and I was working as a registered nurse at a hospital nearly 100 miles away.
 I was a year into recovery from having 13 levels of my spine fused when a car struck me on the freeway, totaling my car and causing my life to flash before my eyes.
 My oldest son was 3, my youngest just a year-and-a-half behind him.
-Bless my husband who held it down during this time.
 In hindsight, you could say The Bee & The Fox was born out of the fresh scenery that comes with moving to a brand new town, a well-shaped perspective having spent weeks in the hospital and months in bed building back strength and really just wanting to be able to do the mundane things I now complain about having to do (but also recognize are a privilege to be able to do); like make dinner and put in a load of laundry.
 There was that restlessness in the air that comes from clean slates and new beginnings.
 And when I grew tired of not finding the kinds of tees that I wanted to put my boys in, I called Janet.

 Janet was living in Utah at the time, balancing motherhood with freelance design work.
 This story would lack meaning and truth if I didn't take a moment to lay out all that Janet is.
 My longtime road dog, my ride-or-die.
 My fellow world traveler.
 My friend who cried when I ran into the highway to photograph a truck driving by and the mere thought of me being struck by said truck brought her to tears.
 Though, it's fair to say she always worries.
 I practically have to convince her that her shoes are on even when she can look down and see them.
 I can recall one fight in all our years of friendship and it was on a 24 hour bus ride, from India to Pakistan, in 2006 when there was civil unrest and machine guns being pointed at us at the check stops along the way.
 Never mind that the bus was so rickety that if you had loose teeth, chances are you'd lose them.
 It was hotter than hell, with windows down and dust blowing in; the smell of the chicken and goat droppings still lingering.
 And I don't even remember what the fight was about.
 I only remember that we were tired, dirty, hungry, scared, and together.
 She now lives and works in Seattle, is a mother to three (including a set of twins) but remains my right hand woman.